Sextus Julius Africanus

 Sextus Julius Africanus (c.
-160 - c.
-240; Σέξτος Ἰούλιος ὁ Ἀφρικανός or ὁ Λίβυς) was a Christian traveler and historian of the late 2nd and early 3rd centuries.
+160; Σέξτος Ἰούλιος ὁ Ἀφρικανός or ὁ Λίβυς) was a Christian traveler and historian of the late 2nd and early 3rd centuries.
 He influenced fellow historian Eusebius, later writers of Church history among the Church Fathers, and the Greek school of chroniclers.

 Descriptions

 The Suda claims Africanus was a "Libyan philosopher," and Gelzer considers him of Roman and Ethiopian descent.
 Julius called himself a native of Jerusalem - which some scholars consider his birthplace - and lived at the neighbouring Emmaus.
 His chronicle indicates his familiarity with the topography of historic Judea.

 Little of Africanus's life is known, and all dates are uncertain.
 One tradition places him under the Emperor Gordianus III (238-244), others mention him under Severus Alexander (222-235).
 He appears to have known Abgar VIII (176-213).

 Africanus may have served under Septimius Severus against the Osroenians in 195.
 He went on an embassy to the emperor Severus Alexander to ask for the restoration of Emmaus, which had fallen into ruins.
 His mission succeeded, and Emmaus was henceforward known as Nicopolis.

 Africanus traveled to Greece and Rome and went to Alexandria to study, attracted by the fame of its catechetical school, possibly about the year 215.
 He knew Greek (in which language he wrote), Latin, and Hebrew.
 He was at one time a soldier and had been a pagan; he wrote all his works as a Christian.

 Whether Africanus was a layman or a cleric remains controversial.
 Louis-Sébastien Le Nain de Tillemont argued from Africanus's addressing the priest Origen as "dear brother" that Julius must have been a priest himself but Gelzer points out that such an argument is inconclusive.